Last Updated on

 - Upselling to Loyal Customers Is Much Easier Than to New Customers

-Consequences of converting a one-time buyer into a lifetime customer
+Benefits of converting a one-time buyer into a lifetime buyer through customer lifecycle marketing

 When you convert a one-off buyer into a regular life-time customer, several things happen:

-- Sales increase – they are far more likely to want to buy from you.
+- Sales increase – customers are far more likely to want to buy from you in future.